 Usually the progression begins with text.
 Often the text must be translated across media through visual art and performance because the experiment requires it.
 Increasingly, the experiment is captured digitally.

 I’ve been on a theoretical jag for the past few years that has as its premise the possibility of/for arts to catalyze conscious and democratic participation.
 What follows generally begins and ends in ethnography.
-In between, i/we traverse a spectrum of media from text to 2D/3D/4D visual art to performance.
-My formal training is as anthropologist, filmmaker, poet/writer, and literary scholar.
-The work draws from all, but adheres closely to none.
-Moreover, what is highly theoretical and intellectualized for me is offered to others on whatever terms they wish to receive it, including “not at all.”
-I’m far more interested in the Text that results from that process of offering-reception-action than I am in the work itself, though the work stands alone as a discrete and achieved element of the Text.
+In between, i/we traverse a spectrum of media from experience to text to 2D/3D/4D visual art to performance.
+My formal training as anthropologist, filmmaker, poet/writer, and literary scholar positions me to draw from all, but does not require me to adhere closely to any.
+This freedom tends to result in an interdisciplinary approach that is highly theoretical and intellectualized for me, but it can be offered to others on whatever terms they wish to receive it, including “not at all.”
+I’m most interested in the Text that results from this process of offering-reception-action, though the work stands alone as a discrete and achieved element of the Text.